 The collectors card said:

-Thus this version of June was not available for very long.
-Given that as she could only wear Patch's clothes and as Patch was dropped at the end of 1972, this doll was quickly replaced and she is now quite rare today.
+In all likelihood, she was introduced as another way of using up Patch's excess outfit stock.
+This version of June was not available for very long.
+Patch was dropped at the end of 1972, and this doll was quickly replaced so she is now quite rare today.

 With the end of Patch and perhaps with the deal with Debenhams to sell off what was left, the June doll was quickly updated to support the selling of mainstream Sindy outfits.
 The new June was much more conventional looking.
 She had a Trendy body with 033029 on her back and 033030 on her bottom and she had a new head marked 055014.
 This model had bright red lipstick and slightly strange eyes without the little white painted dots giving her eyes a slightly blank appearance.